walkabilly/chep801_usask/Data Work/Week3_data_work_R.md

 ### 4. Grouping with ggplot2

 One of the best things about ggplot2 is the ability to easily *group_by* like we would do with data wrangling.
 We do this by adding groupings (colouring by a variable) or facets (creating separate plots).
-Here we want to group by gender to see if there are visual differences between genders in the age-BMI association.
+Here we want to group by gender to see if there are visual differences between genders in the age-PA association.

 ```r